 Many of these investments fund projects that are natural fits for ESG-focused investors, such as renewable energy generation, hospitals and social services facilities.
 These transactions can directly be linked to projects that will help to prevent climate change and mitigate its impacts for vulnerable populations.

 Not all ESG infrastructure projects are new build, though.
 We have also seen a lot of interest in energy savings performance contracts.
 These contracts support projects that improve the sustainability of existing government buildings and provide measurable environmental benefits that can be reported to investors.
 In the public and private sectors there will be increasing demand for buildings that are healthy both for the environment and the people who work in them.
-In our opinion, many of these retrofit projects will be well suited for the investment-grade private market.
+Many of these retrofit projects will be well suited for the investment-grade private market.

 Attractive credit quality